mnylen/pig/README.md

 To link to other containers, use `links` property, which expects an list of container names to link.
 All linked containers will be started automatically when you `pig start` the container.

+Note that you currently need to have `daemon: true` set in any linked container.

 ### Ports